mk-fg/reliable-discord-client-irc-daemon/README.rst

 |

-Frequent state timestamp updates are done in-place (small fixed-length values), but checking ctime before writes, so should be safe to tweak any of these files anytime anyway.
+Frequent state timestamp updates are done in-place (small fixed-length values), but checking ctime before writes, so should be safe to edit any of these files manually anytime anyway.

 Channel Commands
 ````````````````